IliyaBrook/AI-Resumes-Builder/README.md

 # Show all available commands
 make help

-# Create a database backup
+# Create a database backup, all backups are stored in dumps/ directory
 make db-backup

-# Restore database from a backup file
+# Restore database from backup
+# The command lists all available dump files from ./dumps/ directory  - just copy/paste the filename when prompted
 make db-restore

 # List all available backup files